Hodgkinson Minerals Area: History

-As with many gold rushes, after a few years, only a few people had made money and the others left, often to another promising new gold rush.
-There was a brief resurgence of interest during the economic depression of the 1890s as gold became more valuable.
-But eventually the mining came to an end.
+As with many gold rushes, after a few years only a few people had made money and the others left, often to another promising new gold rush.
+There was a brief resurgence of interest during the economic depression of the 1890s as gold became more valuable, but eventually the mining came to an end.

 Present day

-Most of the towns have disappeared, apart from a few relics.
+Most of the towns no longer exist, apart from a few relics.
 The Tyrconnel Historic Gold Mine can be visited as a tourist attraction.